Want to Form an LLC? Here are the Steps to Take

 The information needed to complete this registration form varies by state.
 Go to your state's Secretary of State website and look for the business division to find specifics on how to register your LLC.

 In some states, you must file a certificate of organization (sometimes called a certificate of formation) with your state to register a new LLC.
-Six states (New Jersey, Texas, Delaware, Pennsylvania, Iowa and Idaho) require a Certificate of Organization to be filed.
 The information needed is similar to the Articles of Incorporation and it varies by state.

 An operating agreement sets out all of the decisions about the business, including member responsibilities and duties, how profits and losses are distributed to the members, and the effect on the LLC if a member dies, leaves, or is asked to leave.